ON SABBATICAL LEAVE 2020-2021

 Melissa Hyde received her PhD in the History of Art from the University of California, Berkeley.
+She holds an honorary doctorate from her alma mater, Colorado College, where she majored in History.
 Her field is eighteenth- and nineteenth-century European art.
-Scholarly interests include: women artists, and more broadly, the gendering of aesthetic culture, the history of the Salon and art criticism, the cultural meanings of color, self-portraiture, and questions of identity and place.
-She teaches courses on European art (ca. 1650-1830), as well as courses on gender and the visual arts from the late Renaissance to the early nineteenth century, and has taught in UF's study abroad programs in Paris and Florence.
-She has served as research mentor to undergraduate students in the University Scholars Program, Emerging Scholars Program and McNair Program.
-Hyde has been a recipient of the College of Fine Arts Teacher of the Year Award, and was named College of Fine Arts International Educator of the Year in 2005 and 2011.
+Her scholarly interests include: Rococo art, women artists, the gendering of aesthetic culture, the cultural meanings of color, self-portraiture, and questions of identity and place.
+A faculty member since 1998, she teaches courses on European art (ca. 1650-1830), as well as courses on gender and the visual arts from the late Renaissance to the early nineteenth century, and has taught in UF's study abroad programs in Paris and Florence.
+She has served as research mentor to undergraduate students in the University Scholars Program, the Emerging Scholars and McNair Programs, and in the University Minority Mentoring Program.
+A past recipient of her College's Teacher of the Year Award, she also has been recognized twice as COTA International Educator of the Year.
 In 2017, she was College of the Arts' Teacher-Scholar of the Year, and the College's nominee for UF's Distinguished Alumni Professor.
-That same year she received an honorary doctorate from her alma mater, Colorado College.
-Hyde was awarded a UF Research Foundation Professorship in 2008-11, and again for 2016-19.
-She was elected to the University of Florida's Academy of Distinguished Teaching Scholars in 2018 and currently holds a UF Term Professorship.
+She was elected to the University of Florida's Academy of Distinguished Teaching Scholars in 2018.
+In 2022 she was recipient of COTA's Outstanding Doctoral Mentoring Award.
+Hyde's research has been acknowleded at UF by numerous awards and grants, including two UF Research Foundation Professorships, and a University Term Professorship.

-Professor Hyde lectures widely in Europe and the US.
-Her research has been supported by the American Association of University Women and the Getty Research Institute, the Clark Art Institute and at the Institut national de l’histoire d’art (INHA), Paris.
-This fall she will be an Ailsa Mellon Bruce Visiting Senior Fellow at the Center for Advanced Study in the Visual Arts (CASVA) at the National Gallery of Art, Washington DC.
-She is a member of the Executive Board of the International Society for Eighteenth-Century Studies.
-She has served as an Advisory Editor for Eighteenth-Century Studies, an Editorial Board member of H-France and is currently on the board of Oxford University Studies in the Enlightenment.
-She is a past president of the Historians of Eighteenth-Century Art and Architecture (HECAA), and is Past President of the American Society for Eighteenth-Century Studies (2018-19).
+Melissa Hyde's research has been supported by the American Association of University Women and the Getty Research Institute, the Clark Art Institute and at the Institut national de l’histoire d’art (INHA), Paris.
+In fall 2020, she was Ailsa Mellon Bruce Visiting Senior Fellow at the Center for Advanced Study in the Visual Arts (CASVA) at the National Gallery of Art, Washington DC.
+She is a past president of the Historians of Eighteenth-Century Art and Architecture (HECAA), and a Past President of the American Society for Eighteenth-Century Studies (2018-19).
+She has served on the Executive Board of the International Society for Eighteenth-Century Studies; as an Advisory Editor for Eighteenth-Century Studies, an Editorial Board member of Oxford University Studies in the Enlightenment and of H-France for which she now serves as the Book Forum Editor for Art History .
+Hyde is co-editor of a new book series on eighteenth-century women artists, part of the Illuminating Women Artists series published by Lund-Humprhies and the Getty.

 Books